 The main offer – 34,200 miles bonus:

-Provided you don’t currently hold a Citi credit card and haven’t held one in the last 12 months, you’ll be eligible for a bonus of 34,200 miles, subject to having S$9,000 of spending to do from the approval date until the end of the third full calendar month, not including the calendar month of card approval.
+Provided you don’t currently hold a Citi credit card and haven’t held one in the 12 months before 1st November 2020, you’ll be eligible for a bonus of 34,200 miles, subject to having S$9,000 of spending to do from the approval date until the end of the third full calendar month, not including the calendar month of card approval.

 For example, if you are approved for the card on 7th February 2021, the qualifying spend period is from that date until 31st May 2021 (three full calendar months from 1st March 2021).